badlydrawnrob/anki/source/data/data-missing.md

       they should work fine in Anki.
 You can also:

       1. `Toggle HTML Editor ⌘⇧X` (`‹›`) to enable rich text preview
-      2. Highlight the text that you'd like to convert to a cloze.
+      2. Highlight the text that you'd like to convert to a cloze
       3. Press the `[...]` or `[...]+` button to add the cloze deletion

       !# Warning: These buttons may break your code: